 The standard of emergency medical services in Ghana is quite poor in most places, especially outside of major cities, where they are almost non-existent.

-Most hospitals in Ghana, even the private healthcare facilities, only have a small number of ambulances available and waiting times for ambulances in Ghana can be prolonged.
-In some cases, it may be faster for patients to make their own way to a hospital by car or metered taxi.
+Most hospitals in Ghana, even the private healthcare facilities, only have a few ambulances available and waiting times can be prolonged.
+In some cases, it may be faster for patients to make their own way to a hospital by car or taxi.

-Alternatively, many expats rely on private companies that provide emergency services such as medical evacuation as well as private ambulances and clinics.
+Alternatively, some expats rely on private companies that provide emergency services such as medical evacuation as well as private ambulances and clinics.